mosra/m.css/doc/documentation/python.rst

 -------------

-The first paragraph of a module-level, class-level and function-level docstring is used as a brief documentation, copied as-is to the output without formatting it in any way.
+The first paragraph of a module-level, class-level and function-level docstring is used as a doc summary, copied as-is to the output without formatting it in any way.

 .. code:: py

-    """Module brief docs"""
+    """Module summary"""

     class Foo:
-        """Class brief docs"""
+        """Class summary"""

         def bar(self):
-            """Function brief docs"""
+            """Function summary"""

 .. block-warning:: Limitations